When you write a book, there’s some really exciting material you must include in your book. That is the material on the copyright page of your book.

 Want more on this subject?
 Some resources I used when fact checking include:

 Shout out to a few resources that help me double check what I was telling you.
-This book, David Wogahn Register Your Book and a blog post from the Book Designer that actually gives you copyright page examples.
+This book, David Wogahn Register Your Book and a great article from Dave Chesson with examples that actually gives you copyright page examples.